What I Talk About When I Talk About Fountain Pens

 On Ebonite Feeds

 The advantages of ebonite feeds are real, but so are their demands.
-They reward competence, punish hesitation poorly, and punish overconfidence even more.
-This is fine if you enjoy that sort of relationship with your pen.
-Many people do.
-But it is worth being honest about what exactly is being admired.
+It is worth being honest about what exactly is being admired.

 Read More